Who will win the 2020/21 Champions League? FourFourTwo writers make their predictions

 Barcelona, Real Madrid, Juventus, Liverpool and Paris Saint-Germain have all had difficult seasons by their standards, although all are capable of turning it on in a one-off game.
 For seven games all the way to Istanbul?
 That's a bigger question.

 Manchester City and Atletico Madrid have been excellent, but have traditionally fallen short of the big prize.
-Don't rule them out but, as things stand right now, Bayern Munich surely have to be the favourites again - storming well clear in the Bundesliga, and comfortably winning their Champions League group ahead of Atletico.
+Don't rule them out but, as things stand right now, Bayern Munich surely have to be the favourites again - clear at the top of the Bundesliga, and comfortably winning their Champions League group ahead of Atletico.
 They were the best team in Europe by some distance last summer.
 At this moment, it's hard to back against them.

 Odds from bet365: 3/1